Yvaine-Zhang/Evaluate-the-impact-of-earning-report-on-stock-price/README.md

 Project Tasks:

 Task 1: Earning research: sort stocks from Russell 1000 into 3 groups based on their earnings and EPS Estimate from Bloomberg terminal.
 Task 2: Project Design:
 a) Create classes and data structure such as vectors, matrix and maps.
 b) Figure out how to handle historical price retrieval from Yahoo Finance for so many stocks and parse the retrieved data?
 c) Figure out how to implement your Bootstrap algorithm?
 Task 3: Divide the project into modules and assign team members working on each module.
-Task 5: Module Integration and Testing
+Task 5: Module Integration and Testing.
 Task 6: Presentation Preparation.